GioLauria/cloud_phoenix_assignment/README.md

 | Implements a CI/CD pipeline for the code                                     | CodePipeline suite                         |
 | Scale when the number of request are greater than 10 req /sec                | ECS target tracking scaling + ALB ALBRequestCountPerTarget metric |
 | Unwanted features                                                            | ALB path base routing listener rules                      |

-## Assumptions

-- to keep the release pipeline easier Fargate task definition will be created using CloudFormation and not managed in the release pipeline
-- source code will be on CodeCommit
-- container DB_CONNECTION_STRING environment variable will be stored as plain text, in future release it's recommended to use Secret Manager service to manage secret and retrieve directly from code
-- GET /generatecert and GET /crash will be considered a fault and traffic will not be forwarded to the ECS cluster
-- no domain and certificate will be managed for simplicity

 ## Environment set-up